omerfra/yt-downloader/README.md

 3. **Find your executable at:** `dist/YouTube Downloader.exe`

-The resulting .exe is **fully portable** - it includes yt-dlp and ffmpeg, so users don't need to install anything!
+The resulting .exe is **fully portable** - it includes yt-dlp and ffmpeg, so you won't need to install anything!

 ## Usage